audioxide/data/data/posts/20150215-reviews-spiritualized-ladies-and-gentleman-we-are-floating-in-space.md

   fraction: 0.8
 ---
 author: Andrew
+review: >-
-review: I think we’ve actually spoken about this one less because we’ve all just been in agreement.
+  I think we’ve actually spoken about this one less because we’ve all just been in agreement.
 It’s a great album, it held my attention almost the whole way through with the continually changing and layering sounds.
 It was great, I’ll definitely be revisiting it.
 tracks:
-  - " Ladies and Gentleman We Are Floating in Space"
+  - Ladies and Gentleman We Are Floating in Space
   - ­No God Only Religion
   - ­Broken Heart
 score: